nexmo-community/react-native-app-to-phone/README.md

 `npx react-native run-ios`

+Or the android project with:

+`npx react-native run-android`

 ## Getting Help

 We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
 You can either: